Research Glen Walton Research Glen Walton

 • Deductive Reasoning: Starts with a theory or hypothesis and works its way towards a conclusion based on evidence.
 For example, my hypothesis is that technology can be used to create engaging interactive experiences.
 If I can provide examples and evidence that supports this I can deduce (Mr Watson) that technology indeed can be used to create engaging interactive experiences.

-'Touch': A panel discussion about the use of touch in performance, led by Jane McLean, Ruth Spencer and Laura Blake by Glen Walton
+'Touch': A panel discussion about the use of touch in performance, led by Jane McLean, Ruth Spencer and Laura Blake

 A panel discussion about the use of touch in performance, led by Jane McLean, Ruth Spencer and Laura Blake.